Help our practical work to improve habitat for trout and all wildlife.

 The Wild Trout Trust Annual Get Together

-The 2018 Get Together took place over the weekend of 19 & 20 May and was based around the village of Gargrave, near Skipton in N Yorks.
-The weekend was designed to give people a chance to meet and chat with like-minded trouty types, listen to some inspiring talks on work in the patch and then fish some of Yorkshire’s finest trout rivers.
+The Annual Get-Together moves location around the country and generally takes place in April or May.
+These weekends are designed to give people a chance to meet and chat with like-minded trouty types, listen to some inspiring talks on work in the patch and then fish some of the local rivers.

 Lunch, tea and coffee were provided at a cost of £10.

 Sunday: fishing on nearby rivers and streams, courtesy of the Westcountry Rivers Trust fishing passport.

 Members can join us for as much or as little of the weekend as they wish.

 In 2020, due to the pandemic, we held a Virtual Get-Together on Fishing TV.
 Some of the programmes from the day are available on our YouTube channel.

 Highlights include Paul Procter sampling invertebrates, Jon Beer discussing trout spawning lakes, Trout in the Town with Theo Pike and Paul Gaskell, fly fishing for barbel, Joe Crowley talking to Charles Rangeley-Wilson about chalkstream restoration and photographer and film maker Jack Perks on freshwater fish.

 We generally hold two ‘members only’ fishing weekends each year.
 These are immensely popular and give our members the opportunity to meet up and fish together, with some expert local guidance on hand if needed.